What is a good conversion rate for e-commerce?

 Let’s look at some more averages.

 Here you see the average conversion rate for desktop, tablet, and mobile.

 But, out of these statistics, how many of the e-commerce sites has a website that works properly on a tablet or a phone?
-If 50% of the sites in these averages doesn’t have a mobile-optimized site then these numbers are totally off for someone who does has a mobile optimized site.
+If 50% of the sites in these averages doesn’t have a mobile-optimised site then these numbers are totally off for someone who does has a mobile optimised site.